Profane Mysteries [Werewolf: The Forsaken]

 • At Ravening Wolf’s command, the Lodge takes young orphans and conducts strange ceremonies over them, even going so far as to kidnap them from state custody briefly.
 In these cult rituals, the children are fed a drip of Isim-Ur’s blood or a fleck of her spirit-flesh.
 The totem promises that one day, when this crop of orphans comes of age, they will be powerful Wolf-Blooded fated for great things.

-4 responses to “Profane Mysteries [Werewolf: The Forsaken]”
+4 thoughts on “Profane Mysteries [Werewolf: The Forsaken]”

 How I would love to see a whole tribe book with sections like these for each of the tribal pillars.